realm/realm-teamwork-MR/README.md

 This process will create a ``Pods`` directory which contains all of the compiled resources needed by the app, along with an Xcode xcworkspace file which you will open and work with instead of the `TeamWork.xcproject` file when building/running this application.

-Once the cocoapods have been retrieved, open the ``TeamWork.xcworkspace`` file and press build.
-The app should compile cleanly.
+Once the cocoapods have been retrieved, open the ``TeamWork.xcworkspace`` file.
+From here, you'll want to navigate to the ``TeamworkConstants.swift`` file.
+Inside this file we declare a variable called ``syncHost`` which contains the IP Address of our Realm Object Server.
+If the Realm Object Server is installed locally, you should not need to change the file.
+If not, provide the appropriate location of your Realm Object Server.
+Once this has been completed, you should be able to press build and compile the app.

 ### First Login